gazebosim/docs/edifice/troubleshooting.md

     ign gazebo -v 3 lights.sdf

-If that loads, you can continue to use Ignition with Ogre 1, just be sure to specify `ogre` in your SDF files instead of `ogre2`.
+If that loads, you can continue to use Ignition with Ogre 1, just use the `--render-engine ogre` option.

 To enable Ogre 2 support, you'll need to update your computer's OpenGL version.
 As suggested on the Ogre logs, this may require updating your graphics card